buzzynz/aws-lambda-zombie-workshop/README.md

 20\.
 Expand the **Body Mapping Templates** arrow and click **Add mapping template**.
 In the Content-Type box, enter **application/x-www-form-urlencoded** and click the little checkmark to continue.
 If a popup appears asking if you would like to secure the integration, click **Yes, secure this integration**.
 This ensures that only requests with the defined content-types will be allowed.

-As you did in the Twilio lab, we're going to copy VTL mapping logic to convert the request to JSON.
+You're going to copy VTL mapping logic to convert the request to JSON.
 A new section will appear on the right side of the screen with a dropdown for **Generate Template**.
 Click that dropdown and select **Method Request Passthrough**.

 In the text editor, delete all of the exiting VTL code and copy the following into the editor: